ExpediaGroup/beeju/README.md

     }

 ## JUnit5 Rule Migration
 Support is available to enable you to migrate your JUnit4 tests that currently use BeeJU rules without changing them to use extensions.
-To use JUnit5, ensure you have:
+To use JUnit5, ensure you have the following dependency in your POM:

 ```xml
     <dependency>